1. What is vegan leather?

 It seems so, especially in the U.S. The online availability of vegan leather products has more than doubled in the U.K. and rose 54% in America between the first half of 2018 and the same period this year, according to retail researcher WGSN Instock.
 Demand is especially strong in the footwear industry, with more Americans wanting to cover their feet in animal-free sneakers.
-The automobile industry has also been shifting from genuine to faux leather after Tesla was urged to go vegan by stakeholders.
+The automobile industry has also been shifting from genuine to faux leather.
 Footwear and auto industry use is expected to drive global demand for synthetic leather to annual growth of 7%, reaching $45 billion in 2025, according to Grand View Research; in 2018, global sales of traditional leather was estimated at $95.4 billion.

 4. Is vegan leather cheaper?